Bubbling and extinction for some fast diffusion equations in bounded domains: Refined blow up analysis

 \section{Refined blow up analysis}

 We continue from Proposition \ref{prop:s-b-c}.
 By the strong maximum principle, the nonnegative limit $v_\infty$ either is positive in $\om$ or identically equals to zero.
+We will treat these two cases separably in two subsections.
 We will adapt the refined blow up analysis in Brendle \cite{Br05} to the equation \eqref{eq:BN-3}.